trifectatechfoundation/teach-rs/slides/F-safe-unsafe-rust.md

 # Exercises

-- implement `Drop` for the pointer-based `LinkedList`
+- Implement functions for the pointer-based `LinkedList`
-- Implement a process forwarding program using `std::process::Command`
 - Implement a process forwarding program using `execve`
+- Implement a custom `Result` variant that matches a specific memory layout

 ---